-• Testing and Results:
+Testing and Results

-Beta testing revealed that in bridges over Fifty percent of their Design Service Life [DSL] age; with BSRN values above 3.5, have a high collapse probability under severe natural hazard ratings.
-The global bridge population distribution shows 40-50% of bridges are aging, underscoring the need for enhanced resilience and a shift from mono-criterion to multi-criteria decision-making for effective fund management.
+Beta testing revealed that bridges over 50% of their Design Service Life [DSL] age; with BSRN values above 3.5, have a high collapse probability under severe natural hazard ratings.
+The global bridge population distribution shows that 40-50% of bridges are ageing, highlighting the need for enhanced resilience and a shift from mono-criterion to multi-criteria decision-making for effective fund management.
 The methodology for evaluating bridge failure scenarios involves a detailed assessment of potential failure modes under natural hazards, utilizing advanced analytical techniques to enhance resilience.

-Extensive analysis of data on bridges during Beta Testing enables URG to define the key findings of using the Resilience module of GABM/ GARM.
-Ten bridge's dimensions from Maharashtra state of India utilized to determine the response of that bridge to varying intensity of natural hazard [All four hazards acting singularly].
+Extensive analysis of data on bridges during Beta Testing enables URG to define the key findings of using the Resilience module of GABM/GARM.
+Ten bridge dimensions from the Maharashtra state of India were utilized to determine the response of that bridge to varying intensity of natural hazards [All four hazards acting singularly].
 The main findings listed below shed light on the various boundaries of resilience that the bridges exhibit.

-Figure:02 GABM & GARM integrated Duo Source UBMS literature
+Figure 2: GABM and GARM integrated Duo Source UBMS literature